Frequently Asked Questions

 NABP will select pharmacies for audits in consultation with FDA, prioritizing pharmacies based on several factors, including the volume of compounded drug products distributed interstate.

-No. Per the memorandum of understanding (MOU), the board is obligated to identify for FDA those pharmacies that are compounding human drug products and distributing inordinate amounts of such products interstate.
+No. Per the MOU, the board is obligated to identify for FDA those pharmacies that are compounding human drug products and distributing inordinate amounts of such products interstate.
 The board will identify the pharmacies using surveys or reviews of records during inspections or an information-sharing network (NABP’s system) or other available mechanisms.
-The MOU does not obligate the board to input the data into the information-sharing network.
-It does, however, allow the board to meet its obligation solely through the use of the information-sharing network.
+The MOU does not obligate the board to input the data into the Information Sharing Network.
+It does, however, allow the board to meet its obligation solely through the use of the Information Sharing Network.
 So, if a board does not input any pharmacy compounding data, it is not in breach.
 It can exclusively rely on the data that has been reported to the system.
 With this in mind, NABP will put forth great effort to encourage pharmacies to voluntarily self-report the data and will incorporate the requirement to input this data into the Association’s VPP program application and certain other accreditation program applications.
 Note that the obligation to identify this information for FDA is an annual one, but NABP intends for the system to allow for boards to report information on an ongoing, year-round basis, not just once a year.

 If a board is able to and would like to input the information, NABP will work with the board to do that in a way that expends as few resources as possible in an automated fashion.

-The final MOU was released in October 2020.
-States can now begin signing the MOU.
+The final MOU was released in October 2020; therefore, states can now sign.
 One year after the release date, FDA will begin enforcing the 5% limitation on interstate distribution.
+See the MOU participation map for the latest updates.